Ryan O'Hearn: Baltimore Orioles

 On January 3, 2023, O'Hearn was traded to the Baltimore Orioles in exchange for cash considerations.
 On January 5, O’Hearn was designated for assignment by Baltimore following the waiver claim of Lewin Díaz.
 On January 12, O'Hearn was sent outright to the Triple-A Norfolk Tides.
+O'Hearn hit .375 with 3 home runs in 40 at-bats in spring training, but was ultimately reassigned to Triple-A Norfolk to begin the season.
+At Norfolk, he batted .354/.404/.729 in 48 at-bats with four home runs and 13 RBI.